manuelroemer/site/content/blog/4-lecture-notes-distributed-systems/index.md

 tags: ['university', 'distributed systems']
 ---

 This is a summary of the [Distributed Systems](https://web.archive.org/web/20230215161635/https://campus.tum.de/tumonline/WBMODHB.wbShowMHBReadOnly?pKnotenNr=756837) course, taken in the winter semester 2022/2023.
-These is only a condensed version of the topics covered in the actual lecture and, if used for studying, should therefore not be used as a supplement to the actual material.
+This is only a condensed version of the topics covered in the actual lecture and, if used for studying, should therefore not be used as a replacement of the actual material.

 ## Abbreviations